Gwen Stefani And Blake Shelton Relationship Plans Not Disrupted By Drinking

 As noted, rumors about an engagement and upcoming wedding are swirling but yet to be verified by the musical pair, and one new rumor that has been thrown into the mix is that the wedding was on until Shelton returned to the bottle, which has since caused things to fall apart.

-Radar Online has ignited this claim and Gossip Cop has gotten to the bottom of the outlandish story discovering that it is, of course, not true.
+Radar Online has ignited this claim, and Gossip Cop has gotten to the bottom of the outlandish story discovering that it is, of course, not true.
 GC relays the details shared by the tabloid.

 “‘Boozy Blake Back On The Bottle — Does Gwen Approve?’
 RadarOnline asks in a headline.
 The story says, ‘I do… want another drink?
 Gwen Stefani and Blake Shelton’s wedding plans could be on hold [after] the No Doubt front woman asked her fiance to put down the bottle — and he headed to the liquor store!'”